 Swinging Flies For Steelhead

 100% of our fishing is swinging flies in our many rivers, mostly with small Spey rods.
-However, we also utilize a single hand system with short, light Skagit lines to Spey fish with single hand rods.
+However, we also utilize a single hand system with short, light Skagit lines or Ambush lines.
+Our preference is switch rods but there are times when a single hand rod with the right line actually works quite well.
 Spey fishing these small rivers can be challenging with heavy canopy and tight casting lanes, but with advances in modern equipment it is now not only practicle but very effective.

 If you are used to large BC rivers where throwing a 13.6 foot spey rod is the order of the day you may feel claustrophobic in some of our small coastal rainforest streams.
 With the right gear however you can quickly feel right at home.

 When we are talking about small streams and creeks we are speaking of water less than 50 feet wide.
 This means short, controlled, accurate casting is crucial to being successful.
 Down and accross swings with very accurate casts and controled mends make all the difference.

 Although fish can turn up anywhere in a run, the majority will be found in the deep buckets, and in and around logs and rocks.